tjnorwat/snake_ai/README.md

 * auto size renderer

 * change to pygame
-* make sure the snake can't go backwards on itself
+* make sure the snake can't go backwards on itself : DONE
 * curriculum learning? / random states
   * difference between having the food spawn in an NxN, leaving the whole grid open; vs playing in an NxN grid
+  * have a 6x6, 8x8, NxN random chance for apple to spawn in for entire game
-* switch to local movement
+* switch to local movement : DONE
   * redo which square is open to be local
-* reward function to be based on total num moves? take longer trianing time
+* reward function to be based on total num moves? take longer trianing time ?
+  * didnt have good results

+* put back the different snake coordinates